Skylarkkkk/MNIST_Classification/README.md

 # MNIST_Classification

-A simply model to classificate the hand-writing numbers.
+A simple model to classificate the hand-writing numbers.

 ## 🚀 Getting Started